 Chicago wildlife photography prints

-Chicago is well known for its beautiful skyline, history of crooked politicians, and great food, but it also has a hidden wild side.
+Known for its beautiful skyline, history of crooked politicians, and great food, Chicago also has a hidden wild side.
 Several locations around the city house healthy coyote, fox, deer, reptile, and bird populations.

 Fox – As a fine art photographer who specializes in large-format prints of nature, I was ecstatic to find out a mother fox gave birth to fox kits in Chicago’s Millennium Park.
 Each morning, I headed down to the protected area to see them playing.
 I was so proud of the city for leaving them alone.
 By using a 500mm lens with a 1.4x extender, I was able to capture beautiful, intimate images of the foxes before they moved on.